Walter Immerzeel

 Discover the world's watertowers in this interactive tool

-Walter Immerzeel also collaborated with National Geographic to create an interactive map of the world’s most important water towers’.
-Discover them yourself here.
+Walter Immerzeel also collaborated with National Geographic to create an interactive map of the world’s most important water towers.
+Read the article and discover them yourself.

 “In the past, mountains were not seen as one of the key parts of the earth system, like tropical forests or oceans, but now we are recognizing them as just as important.”